ceph-dovecot/dovecot-ceph-plugin/README.md

 A mail is immutable regarding its RFC5322 content and some attributes know at the time of saving.
 The RFC5322 content is written as RADOS object data without any modifications.
 The immutable attributes Dovecot is using, are stored as RADOS xattr.
 Their values are stored in string representation.
 Right now, the following attributes are stored with the objects

-* rbox format version = "VERSION", currently "0.1"
+* rbox format version = "I", currently "0.1"
 * GUID = "G", UUID as hex string
 * Received Date = "R", long stored as string
 * Save Date= "S", long stored as string